New York City Comptroller: Powers and duties

 If vacancies should simultaneously occur in the offices of Mayor of New York City and New York City Public Advocate (formerly president of the city council or board of aldermen), the comptroller would become acting mayor.
 The comptroller serves as a check on the mayor, and is arguably the second most important elected official in New York City after the mayor.

-As of 2021, the comptroller had a staff of 800 people, and a budget of over $100 million.
+In order to carry out the myriad duties and functions assigned to the office by law, the comptroller employs a staff of 800 people and maintains an operating budget of over $100 million.

 History

 1801–present

 The office was created as an appointive office in 1801 by the New York City Common Council.
 On September 6, 1802, after a tie vote by the New York City Common Council Committee on whether to pass an ordinance for the appointment of a comptroller with a salary of $1,500 ($ in current dollar terms), the ordinance was adopted by the Recorder, John B Prevost, Esquire, casting a vote in favor.
 Thirty years later, the Comptroller became head of the Department of Finance.
 In 1884 the office became elective, and in 1938 the comptroller became head of a separate, independent department of the city's government.
 No Republican has been elected comptroller since 1938.

 The comptroller served on the eight-member New York City Board of Estimate, created in 1873, until the board was held unconstitutional in a unanimous decision by the US Supreme Court in 1989 in Board of Estimate of City of New York v.
 Morris.
 The board was composed of the Mayor of New York City, the comptroller, and the president of the New York City Council, each of whom was elected citywide and had four votes, and the five borough presidents, each having two votes, despite the differing population sizes of each borough.
 That construct was held by the US Supreme Court to violate the principle of one person, one vote.
 The Board of Estimate was then abolished.

 In fiscal year 2019, the comptroller resolved 13,712 claims and lawsuits against New York City for $975 million.
 The Comptroller also issued 61 audits and special reports on the effectiveness and service quality of city programs, as well as on financial issues, identifying actual and potential revenue and savings.